 - 32 or 64 bit processor (i7 recommended)

-- Any Intel or AMD processor made since 2005
+- Any Intel Core I3 or equivalent

 - Hard drive with at least 200 mb free for program installation and long term file storage